 Success doesn’t take overnight

-Do you really think the bigger bloggers you follow got to where they are in 1 month?
+Do you really think the successful bloggers you follow got to where they are in 1 month?
 How is that even possible anyway?
-(Unless you’re lucky of course).
+(Unless you’re lucky).

 Reading other successful blogs helps